-An advanced, thesis-style project open to students in the theatre major who have achieved senior status.
+An advanced, thesis-style project open to students in the theatre major.
 Requires a written application describing the proposed project, typically in one of the following areas: acting, directing, design, playwriting or theatre ministry.
-The showcase requires intensive hands-on activity at an advanced level, under the supervision of a faculty member; a written component is also required.
-Prerequisite: approval of application by the theatre faculty.
-See also Theatre Showcase guidelines available in the Theatre Office.
+The Showcase requires intensive hands-on activity at an advanced level under the supervision of a faculty member; a written component is also required.
+Prerequisites: senior status and application approval by the theatre faculty.
+(Also see Theatre Showcase Guidelines available in the Theatre Office.)